heiswayi/heiswayi.nrird.com/_posts/2015/2015-08-17-php-encryption-decryption.md

 ?>
 ```

 Another thing you can do to add extra layer of security is to enforce the strong password for the user or you can provide two-factor authentication service.
 If you are keen to learn more about password hashing, I recommend you to read [this article](https://crackstation.net/hashing-security.htm).
-It is a very good article talking about **salted password hashing**.
+It's a very good article talking about **salted password hashing**.